California Constitutional Conventions: Monterey Convention of 1849

 The Monterey Convention of 1849 was the first California Constitutional Convention to take place.
 Bvt.
 Brig.
 Gen. Bennett C. Riley, ex officio Governor of California, issued a proclamation on June 3, 1849 calling for a convention and a special election on August 1 where delegates to the convention would be elected.

-The memorial presenting the proposed constitution to Congress claimed it banned slavery not because of anti-slavery sentiment, but just unanimous agreement (including convention delegates originally from slave states) that California's climate and soil were not suitable for slave labor.
+The memorial presenting the proposed constitution to Congress claimed that it banned slavery not out of anti-slavery sentiment, but due to unanimous agreement including from delegates originally from slave states that California's climate and soil were unsuitable for slave labor.
 It also described the proposed eastern boundary as a compromise between those who wished to include all of former Mexican Alta California (including today's Nevada, Utah, and Arizona) and a committee-proposed eastern boundary at 116° (including the western half of Nevada but excluding the Lower Colorado River Valley and Imperial Valley), and denied having considered north–south division at the Missouri Compromise Line (south of Carmel and Fresno), saying Southern Californians had no interest in division.
+Another motion during the convention would have banned African Americans from immigrating to the state.
+The motion failed and read as follows:

 Sacramento Convention of 1878–79

 The Sacramento Convention of 1878–79 amended and ratified the original 1849 constitution.
-It took place in Sacramento, California from March 1878 to March 1879.
+Delegates were elected on June 19, 1878 and the convention was held in Sacramento, California from September 28, 1878 to March 3, 1879.

 The Convention was composed of 152 delegates.
 A series of districts were apportioned 88 delegates.
 Some of the districts were composed of a single county, some composed of several counties, and others operated as floterial districts.
 The electorate of the State at-large elected 32 delegates.
 Each of the four Congressional district elected 8 delegates.

+Of the delegates elected, 81 were Nonpartisans, 51 were Workingmen, eleven were Republicans, seven were Democrats, and two were Independents.

 The new California Constitution produced by the Convention was voted for on May 7, 1879, and adopted by a vote of 77,959 to 67,134.